vsevkayf/OmarKhayyam/pages/sponsors.md

 Some of the sponsored researches that take place at Soroka University Medical Center are:

-• PROSE
-• MARINER
-• Pediatric Severe Psoriasis
-• INFLUENZA A
-• COLOGUARD
-• PACE
-• RSV
-• ACTELION
-• Persuit Peds PK
-• LOTUS
-• RESPIRE
-• NON TB MAC

-And more.
+PROSE, MARINER, Pediatric Severe Psoriasis, INFLUENZA A, COLOGUARD, PACE, RSV, ACTELION, Persuit Peds PK, LOTUS, RESPIRE, NON TB MAC, and more.